-Since the commencement of Equal Pay Audits in 2009, the University has seen a steady improvement in the pay gap at Job Family/Grade level with the majority having a gap of +/- 5% or less.
+Since the commencement of Equal Pay Audits in 2009, the University has seen a steady improvement in the pay gap at Job Family/Grade level with all but level 7 having a gap of +/- 5% or less.

-In the Research and Teaching Job Family the gap is within +/- 5% at grade levels 1-6.
-Where there are larger gaps in Professional Services, this is often due to small population sizes at specific grade levels.
+The gap is within +/- 5% at grade levels 1-6.
+Where there are larger gaps, this is often due to small population sizes at specific grade levels.